 Are Miele’s cooktops worth the money?

 Hungry for versatility?
-Then Miele might have you covered, building Flexible cooking zones into many of its cooktops in order to accommodate pots and pans of different sizes.
+Then Miele has you covered, building Flexible cooking zones into many of its cooktops in order to accommodate pots and pans of different sizes.
 The brand’s range of CombiSets similarly allows home cooks to keep it hot in the kitchen (and in style), with individual and larger-size cooktops to add onto your existing Miele cooktop.

 For those who tend to cook with intense levels of heat, or prefer an appliance that can fire things up fast and cook food quickly, Miele has a variety of gas cooktops and traditional electric cooktops to choose from.
 There are also induction cooktops for households that are short on bench space or need to avoid open flames.
 There is no question that Miele’s quality, innovation, designs, features and of course

 Still tossing up whether Miele has the cooktop for you?
 Click the link below to compare a variety of brands including Smeg, Fisher & Paykel, Bosch, Westinghouse, Electrolux and Chef through our ratings

 *Prices taken from Miele, correct as of March 2020.